kubeflow/community/proposals/939-oci-infrastructure-management/README.md

 3. **Audit and Cleanup Dry-Run**: Perform a manual audit of existing resources to check that Terraform tags are properly applied and ensure they can be successfully queried in the Oracle Cloud Infrastructure (OCI) Console.
+4. **Label Transition Dry-Run**: On a dummy issue, verify the template applies `infra/needs-allocation`, swap it for `infra/allocated` plus a timeline label, and simulate a downgrade (e.g., `infra/timeline-90d` to `-60d`) confirming that the old bucket is removed and a reminder comment is posted.

 ### Implementation Phases